 Camp Lejeune real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Camp Lejeune neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 2000 and the present.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Camp Lejeune neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Camp Lejeune is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Camp Lejeune is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, 100.0% of the real estate in the Camp Lejeune neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.